 The Ischnochitonidae is a very large family of small

-to medium sized chitons found in tropical, temperate and polar seas.
+to medium sized chitons occurring in tropical, temperate and polar seas.

-They occur from the littoral zone down to at least 100 m.
+They live from the littoral zone down to at least 100 m.
 The family is

 particularly well represented in southern Australia; some species, such

 as Ischnochiton australis, are among the most common animals on

 The feeding preferences of the Ischnochitonidae are

 varied.
 Kangas & Shephed (1984) found herbivorous, omnivorous and

 carnivorous species in South Australia.
 Reproductive strategies are also